Privacy

 Each GB company must put in place appropriate security measures to prevent personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

-GB companies may occasionally have to share some data regarding GB members’ with service providers such as:
+GB companies are not permitted to share your personal data to any third-party organisations.
+However, GB companies may occasionally have to share some data regarding GB members with service providers such as:

-• Girls’ Brigade Headquarters (eg. registration to GBNI level activities, health and safety reporting, child protection reporting and use of photographs)
+• Girls’ Brigade Headquarters (e.g. registration to GBNI level activities, health and safety reporting, safeguarding reporting and use of photographs)

 • A new GB company; if a member wishes to transfer